Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 It’s nice to ride to work or school, but it is frustrating to have bike grease on your clothes when you’re done riding the bicycle.

-Grease fixes those squeaks and helps keep a bicycle’s moving parts moving, but it comes with some hazards.
+Grease fixes those squeaks, helps keep a bicycle’s moving parts moving, and also comes in handy when you have to get pedals off a bike, but it comes with some hazards.

 In this article, we’ll tell you how to remove bike grease from clothes—and how to avoid getting it on you in the first place.